 In the management of its liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
-The management monitors the utilisation of interest-bearing bank borrowings and ensures compliance with relevant covenants.

-The following table details the Group's remaining contractual maturity for its non-derivative financial liabilities based on the agreed repayment terms.
+The following table details the Group's remaining contractual maturity for its financial liabilities.
 The table has been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
-Specifically, bank loans with a repayment on demand clause are included in the earliest time band regardless of the probability of the banks choosing to exercise their rights.
-The maturity dates for other non-derivative financial liabilities are based on the agreed repayment dates.
+Specifically, bank loans with a repayment on-demand clause are included in the earliest time band regardless of the probability of the banks choosing to exercise their rights.